NSS-Full-Time-Data-Analytics-8/prescription_drugs-theo-carr/README_Main.md

     b.
 Which specialty had the most total number of claims for opioids?
 *Nurse Practitioner 900,845*
     c. **Challenge Question:** Are there any specialties that appear in the prescriber table that have no associated prescriptions in the prescription table?
+*YES, 15/107 SPECIALTIES DO NOT HAVE A CORRESPONDING CLAIM IN THE PRESCRIPTION TABLE*

     d. **Difficult Bonus:** *Do not attempt until you have solved all other problems!* For each specialty, report the percentage of total claims by that specialty which are for opioids.
 Which specialties have a high percentage of opioids?
+*INTERVENTIONAL PAIN MANAGEMENT HAS THE HIGHEST NUMBER OF OPIOID CLAIMS, BUT IS NOT THE HIGHEST PERCENTAGE; THE HIGHEST PERCENTAGE IS CASE MANAGER/CARE COORDINATOR, BUT HAS A LOW NUMBER OF TOTAL CLAIMS.
+OTHER HIGH PERCENTAGES ARE ORTHOPAEDIC SURGERY AND ANESTHESIOLOGY*

 3. a.
 Which drug (generic_name) had the highest total drug cost?
 *Insulin Glargine, Hum.Rec.Anlog 104264066.35, using aggregate of each drug name in prescription,not highest reported record within prescription table*